-Upon application, the SOE uses the Personal Statement to assess entry-level writing skills.
-If applicants have not taken or passed the Communications and Literacy MTEL they may enter the non-licensure program until they successfully complete the above MTELs.
+Upon application, the School of Education & Counseling uses the Personal Statement to assess entry-level writing skills.
+If applicants have not taken or passed the Communications and Literacy MTEL, they may enter the non-licensure program until they successfully complete the above MTELs.

 Once enrolled, written assignments and papers further assist students with obtaining the communication competency required for academic and professional success.
-To gain the most from the learning experience and to assist with writing skills, students in the SOE also have access to the College's e-tutors available through the Center for Learning and Teaching (CELT) who can facilitate writing supportive of academic success.
+To gain the most from the learning experience and to assist with writing skills, students in the School of Education & Counseling also have access to the College's e-tutors, available through the Center for Learning and Teaching (CELT), who can facilitate writing supportive of academic success.
 Students may also be referred to take writing assessments, as needed, to facilitate their success.

-The SOE is committed to producing graduates who think critically and communicate clearly and respectfully in verbal and written form.
+The School of Education & Counseling is committed to producing graduates who think critically and communicate clearly and respectfully in verbal and written form.
 Performance expectations include positive communication with instructors, classmates, individuals, and within teams.
 This also applies to interacting with others online (e.g., via email and virtual learning environments).